Apr 10,2023

 The Act also provides for the appointment of an executor or court to manage the deceased's estate and distribute the assets among the heirs.

 NADRA introduced a streamlined five-step process in January 2021, enabling applicants to obtain Letters of Administration or Succession Certificates without the need to go through the traditional court route.
+This quick and efficient process simplifies the procedure and allows applicants to receive the necessary legal documents through NADRA directly.

 After deciding who will get the shares or how much, the legal heirs must sign up for a formal application in the local court alongside their CNIC and the deceased’s death certificate.